sodafoundation/architecture-analysis/specs/SIM/PerfomanceMontoringDesign.md

 Delfins internal task scheduler.
 Scheduler create tasks based on the task configuration set by user.

 ### Task Manager
-Recieves tasks from configured message bus, get  required parameter for the tasks from resource DB and invokes driver API for the tasks.
-Driver response will be verfied and push to exporter interface.
+Receives tasks from configured message bus, get  required parameter for the tasks from resource DB and invokes driver API for the tasks.
+Driver response will be verified and push to exporter interface.

 ### Exporter interface
 Interface to connect Exporters.
 ### Prometheus Exporter
-A default exporter available with delfin.This exporter convert delfin metric model to prometheus metric model .
+A default exporter available with delfin.
+This exporter convert delfin metric model to Prometheus metric model .
 Exporter provides a target endpoint for Prometheus.
-Exporter persist the delfin collected metrics till prometheus scrape from this target.This exporter will be configured in prometheus to scrape.
-If user prefer monitoring system other than prometheus, exporter for the same platform has to be integrated with delfin.
+Exporter persist the delfin collected metrics till Prometheus scrape from this target.This exporter will be configured in prometheus to scrape.
+If user prefer monitoring system other than Prometheus, exporter for the same platform has to be integrated with delfin.
 ### Prometheus Query adapter
 A default prometheus query adapter available with delfin.
-This module genearate PromQL and adapt the prometheus model to delfin metric model.
+This module generate PromQL and adapt the Prometheus model to delfin metric model.
 ### Driver manager
 Act as interface between backend drivers and task manager.
-Provides a common interface for task manager to call driver fucntions.
+Provides a common interface for task manager to call driver functions.

 ### Architecture considerations
 Based on the requirement, user can choose any of the below architecture for deployment of delfin for performance monitoring.

-####  1. Delfin as complete monitoring system with prometheus as the core  DB
+####  1. Delfin as complete monitoring system with Prometheus as the core  DB

 ![](./Resources/delfin_architecture_with_prometheus.jpg)